Module 01 — Regulatory Reform (Fire Safety) Order 2005

 You

-Mrs Ashby is at the assembly point.
-She's calm but she's been there twenty-five minutes.
+Mrs Ashby's been at the assembly point twenty-five minutes.
 She'll be cold.

 Watch Manager Davies

-Get her into the back of an FRS appliance with a blanket.
-The cabin heater is on.
-My Crew Manager will radio you when she can be returned to her room.
+Into the back of an appliance with a blanket.
+Cabin heater on.
+My Crew Manager will radio when she can return to her room.

-The classification gave you a framework for this moment.
-Most of what you know is either inconclusive or pointing in two directions.
-Only the reducing smoke supports 'false alarm' and only the BA team's assessment will confirm it.
-Holding the zone while treating Kieran with dignity and getting Mrs Ashby out of the cold is the proportionate response.
+Most of what you know is inconclusive or pointing both ways.
+Only the reducing smoke supports 'false alarm', and only the BA team confirms it.
+Holding the zone while treating Kieran with dignity and getting Mrs Ashby warm is the proportionate response.

 00:00:00 GREEN 01 — The Alarm